-Bjorn Ironside is an epic infantry commander in Rise Of Kingdoms. it is easy to get him and you will use him all the time if you are an infantry player.
+Bjorn Ironside is an epic infantry commander in Rise Of Kingdoms. it is easy to get him and you will use him all the time if you are an infantry player on new kingdoms.
 Overall, Bjorn Ironside is a great commander for epic rarity.

 Bjorn Ironside is a warrior who can help you win early battles in Rise of Kingdoms.
 He is regarded as one of the greatest epic commanders in the Rise of Kingdoms.
 He undoubtedly possesses a great deal of talent and is capable of causing significant damage to the opponent’s forces.
 In an open battlefield, he can always be counted to cause havoc with his great talents.
 If you use Bjorn well, there are chances of your winning through the game’s early levels without any problems.